DavitMkhitaryan/superm-app-react/README.md

 This app is a final project developed from scratch with https://react-tutorial.app course.

+Please note: Although Stripe payment is integrated in the code, it won't work as Stripe is not availabe in my country and no API key is provided in the code.
+So you will keep seeing stripe not availabe message in checkout 😄

 Get started by running `npm install` and then `npm run start`

 ---